scottgal/mostlylucidweb/Mostlylucid/Markdown/the-problem-with-resumes.md

 Producing valid PDF text is not the same as surviving a résumé parser, so I also fed the generated PDF through the open-source [OpenResume parser](https://github.com/xitanggg/open-resume) using its real browser interface.
-The test recovered the candidate's name, email, GitHub link, summary, skills, experience achievement, its `[1]` marker, the compact reference, both URLs and the complete-ledger link.
+It recovered the candidate's name, email, GitHub link, summary, skills, experience achievement, its `[1]` marker, the compact reference, both URLs and the full-JobML link.

-It also found a useful compatibility problem.
 OpenResume has a fixed model for profile, education, work, projects and skills, but no References section.
-It preserved the reference text, then classified that unfamiliar section as project content.
-Nothing important vanished, but its category was wrong.
+It preserved the reference text as project content.
+That is a useful limitation to understand: an older parser can retain unfamiliar material without understanding its category.

 That result is evidence, not a victory banner.
 It shows that the generated text, links and citation relationship survive one real, freely inspectable ATS-style